fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 You should live in truth because it will force you to become the best version of yourself.
 When face truth you face your darkest fears and faults.
 Facing truth means you not only ask the questions, "why did this fail?" or "How can I be better?", you must also want the answer.
+Living in truth removes any interpretation of life as a glass half-full or glass half-empty person.
+The glass is already full, just not of what we think or want.
+It forces you to u to engage with every part of our conscious experience, both the good and the bad.
 This is may sound scary because perhaps the truth is you're not as smart, good looking, or charismatic as you would like to believe.
 But the only way you can begin to do something about your faults is by accepting them!